Arsh607/Hackathon_02/PROJECT_DOCUMENTATION.md

 ### Name 2:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Was responsible for creating the css styles, focusing on body, hero section and the navigation bar of the webpage.

 ### Name 3:

--   Handled [specific sections], covering [specific topics or features].
+-   Handled [specific sections], covering [specific topics or features]